hyper-expanse/dotfiles/debian/README.md

 ## Installer

-An installer for your architecture can be downloaded from [Debian's CD Images](https://www.debian.org/CD/torrent-cd/) site.
-Once you navigate to the Debian site, it's recommended you choose your architecture under the _DVD_ section.
-There will be several ISO images containing all available Debian packages on the architecture you choose.
-You should download all ISO images.
+An installer for our architecture can be downloaded from [Debian's CD Images](https://www.debian.org/CD/torrent-cd/) site.
+Once we've navigated to the Debian site, it's recommended to choose the appropriate architecture under the _DVD_ section.
+There will be several ISO images containing all available Debian packages for the chosen architecture.
+All of those images should be downloaded.

-> To minimize the burden on Debian's infrastructure use BitTorrent to download the images for your architecture.
+> To minimize the burden on Debian's infrastructure use BitTorrent to download ISO images.

 In addition to the ISO images, please download the `SHA512SUMS` and `SHA512SUMS.sign` files.
 The _SHA512_ files will be used to validate the downloaded ISO files to ensure they have not been tampered with.

 ## Image Verification

-Once you've successfully downloaded all the required ISO images, you need to validate the contents to ensure they weren't tampered with while at rest on the remote server, or in transit.
+Once we've successfully downloaded all the required ISO images, the contents need to be validated to ensure they weren't tampered with while at rest on the remote server, or in transit.

-Within the directory containing the downloaded files, run the following command, replacing `[ISO IMAGE NAME]` with the name of each ISO image you downloaded:
+Within the directory containing the downloaded files, run the following command, replacing `[ISO IMAGE NAME]` with the name of each ISO image downloaded:

 ```bash
 sha512sum --check SHA512SUMS 2> /dev/null | grep [ISO IMAGE NAME]
 ```

 > The _SHA512SUMS_ file contains the hash value of all Debian ISO images.
 The `2> /dev/null` redirects errors about missing ISO images in your local directory to `/dev/null`, so that those errors aren't printed to console.
-The call to `grep` will only show the validation status for the image you specify.
+The call to `grep` will only show the validation status for the image specified.

-Assuming you downloaded `debian-9.0.0-amd64-DVD.iso`, you will see the following output:
+Assuming `debian-9.0.0-amd64-DVD.iso` was downloaded, we will see the following output:

 ```bash
 debian-9.0.0-amd64-DVD.iso: OK
 ```

-Once you've verified each ISO image matches their respective checksum contained in `SHA512SUMS`, you need to verify the authenticity of the `SHA512SUMS` file to ensure it too hasn't been tampered with.
-For this step you will use the downloaded `SHA512SUMS.sign` file.
+Once each ISO image has been verified to match their respective checksum in `SHA512SUMS`, we need to verify the authenticity of the `SHA512SUMS` file to ensure it too hasn't been tampered with.
+For this step use the downloaded `SHA512SUMS.sign` file.
 The `SHA512SUMS.sign` file contains a cryptographic hash generated using a [GPG private key](https://www.gnupg.org/gph/en/manual.html) and the contents of `SHA512SUMS`.

 To verify the signature file was signed by a private key owned by Debian, run the following: